You are currently viewing First Nations and the BC Marine Trails

 First Nations and the BC Marine Trails

-The success of our marine trail network development along the coast depends on respectful engagements with First Nations guided by our First Nations Liaison, the First Nations Working Group, a strong environmental Code of Conduct for visitors, and of course, the actual trail development work and maintenance through the Stewardship Program.
+The success of our marine trail network development along the coast depends on respectful engagements with First Nations guided by our First Nations liaison, the First Nations Engagement Committee (FNEC), a strong environmental Code of Conduct for visitors, and of course, the actual trail development work and maintenance through the Stewardship Program.

 When we first began our engagements with First Nations communities along the BC coast, we had no templates or guidelines to direct our organization.
-We understood coastal peoples were the first users of marine trails, often the same pristine sites we currently use.
-As paddlers and recreationalists, we needed to recognize the importance of these sites to each Nation.
+We understood coastal peoples as the first users of marine trails, often using the same pristine sites.
+As paddlers and recreationists, we needed to recognize the importance of these sites to each Nation.
 We needed to bring together a successful program.

-From 2009 to 2016/17, the BCMT strongly pursued recreation sites.
+From 2009 to 2016/17, the BC Marine Trails (BCMT) strongly pursued recreation sites.
 The provincial Recreation Sites and Trails BC and the BCMT organization both thought this was a reasonable process to create a network of marine trails.
 It established the Sea to Sky Marine Trail and sites within the Discovery Islands, for example.
-While we respectfully engaged Nations during this period, our engagement was sporadic at best and aboriginal rights were not fully understood.
+While we respectfully engaged Nations during this period, our engagement was sporadic at best and aboriginal rights not fully understood.

-Creating recreation sites is a slow, tedious process.
-It’s also a formal process requiring partnership agreements, organizational overview, funding, infrastructure, insurance, and maintenance.
+Creating recreation sites can be a slow, tedious process requiring partnership agreements, organizational overview, funding, infrastructure, insurance, and maintenance.
 Formal sites do have their place.
 Some sites do need to be managed, especially when overused.
-Help is generally required from a nearby community to maintain infrastructure like composting toilets.

 a) Background and Legal Context

 In the fall of 2019, we hired a First Nations liaison through a Real Estate of BC Foundation grant.
 The liaison spent the initial months of the grant researching coastal Nations’ history and building a BCMT First Nations database, as well as developing a six-step engagement process.
-Time was also spent identifying specific sites within respective First Nations’ traditional territories.
+At the same time, we identified specific sites within respective First Nations’ traditional territories.

 We also needed a better understanding of the legal structure that has evolved over the last decade(s) in BC and Canada including the difference between Crown Land and Aboriginal Title.
-The BCMT is a non-profit working in the context of obligations between the Provincial Crown and the First Nations in whose territories the Crown is trying to make a land or resource decision.
+As a non-profit working in the context of obligations between the Provincial Crown and the First Nations in whose territories the Crown is trying to make a land or resource decision can be described as difficult.

 Crown Land and Aboriginal Title